WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * **NOT for high amounts of events per second**.
 You are billed per send an event.
 For case where you have a lot of events look into Kinesis.

+- one important thing to remember here is that **EB supports only 5 targets per rule**.
+This is something you should keep in mind while designing stuff.

 #### Resiliency

 - you can use **DQL per rule**